 This will depend on the relief program.

-Businesses who have received the Canada Emergency Business Account (aka 40K loans) or the Community Futures Emergency Loan Program will not be eligible for the $40,000 RRRF.
+Businesses who have received the Canada Emergency Business Account (aka CEBA/40K loans) or the Community Futures Emergency Loan Program will not be eligible for the $40,000 RRRF.

 Businesses that have received support from other Government of Canada relief funding measures, including the Business Development Bank of Canada's Co-Lending Program, Working Capital Loan, and Oil and Gas Sector Capital Loan, as well as Export Development Canada's Business Credit Availability Program, but require additional funding to mitigate liquidity pressures may still apply.